lionlai1989/pybind11_example/README.md

-# My Awesome Pybind11 CMake Eigen Example
+# C++ project template with Pybind11

-An example project to self-learn pybind11, cmake, and some useful C/C++ packages.
+It's a C++ project template to self-educate how to create a C++ library with cmake, Pybind11, and some useful C/C++ packages.

 ## Description